A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 New Hampshire enacted legislation in 2018 that directed the state to abandon the private approach to Medicaid expansion that was being used in the state at the time (buying policies in the exchange for people eligible for expanded Medicaid) and switch to a Medicaid managed care program instead.
 The state submitted a waiver amendment proposal to CMS in August 2018, and the transition took effect in 2019.

-Iowa’s Medicaid expansion program initially used Medicaid funds to buy marketplace coverage for people with income above the poverty level, but the state switched to regular Medicaid managed care as of 2016.
+Iowa’s Medicaid expansion program initially used Medicaid funds to buy marketplace coverage for people with income above the poverty level, but the state switched to regular Medicaid managed care in 2016.

 Medicaid buy-in